Azure/azure-quickstart-templates/201-blockchain-asaservice/GettingStarted-blockchain.md

 ![Screen](./images/azgroup.png)

 Super simple, right?
-Now that we have our **Resource Group** created, let's deploy the BlockChain Service.
+Now that we have our **Resource Group** created, let's deploy the the BlockChain Service.

 #### az group deployment create --name "name of your deployment" --resource-group "resource-group" --template-file "./azuredeploy.json"